rydmike/adaptive_theme_demo/README.md

 }
 ```

-The first thing to pin in light theme mode, is to pin the seed colors, to the corresponding main palette colors.
+The first colors to pin in light theme mode, is to pin the seed colors to the corresponding palette's main colors.
 So in this case, in light mode:

 * The `primaryKey` color `ThemeTokens.avocado` is pinned to `primary`
 * The `secondaryKey` color `ThemeTokens.avocadoRipe` is pinned to `secondary`
 * The `tertiaryKey` color `ThemeTokens.avocadoCore` is pinned to `tertiary`.

 This guarantees that the `ColorScheme`'s main colors `primary`, `seondary` and `tertiary` will have exactly the same color values as the important design tokens.
 Typically, the seed or key color values do not end up in the generated `ColorScheme` otherwise.
 This override works well when the seed colors have high chromacity (are colorful) and also have a brightness that prefers white or light contrast color.
-Typically, if you have brand colors that are intended to be used on white printed papers, this is the case and they work well as main colors in light theme mode.
+Typically, if you have brand colors that are intended to be used on white printed paper, they work fine as main colors in light theme mode.

-Due to contrast issue of brand colors intended for printing on white paper they may nor work well if pinned and used as main colors in dark mode.
-If we had only had these tree colors as design tokens, and no colors sutiabel for dark mode, we would then typically pin them to `primaryContainer`, `secondaryContainer` and `tertiaryContainer`, to make sure the main colors are also present in dark mode.
-In this case we also did so for the `secondaryContainer` and `tertiaryContainer` colors in dark mode.
+Due to contrast issue of brand colors intended for printing on white paper, they may not always work well if pinned and used as main colors in dark mode.

+If we had only the three colors as our design tokens, and no colors suitable for dark mode, we would then typically pin them to `primaryContainer`, `secondaryContainer` and `tertiaryContainer`.
+This ensures the main colors are also present in dark mode.
+In this case we actually did so for the `secondaryContainer` and `tertiaryContainer` colors in dark mode.
 However, for `primaryContainer` we used `ThemeTokens.avocadoPrime`.

 We also made sure to add all the rest of our `ThemeToken` colors to the `ColorScheme` as selected overrides in both light and dark mode for a few more colors.
 It is important to use care when doing so.
 Do it in a way that fits with the palettes generated by each seed color.
-As long as the override is a reasonable match in brightness and hue to the color generated by respective seed color, it will work well.
+As long as the override is a reasonable match in brightness and hue to the color generated by the respective seed color, it will work well.
 If the override is too different, it may not work as well.